How US NRIs Can Avoid Heavy PFIC & FBAR Penalties on Indian Investments?

 You should file FinCEN Form 114 (FBAR) electronically through the Financial Crimes Enforcement Network’s BSA E-Filing System.
 The deadline for FBAR filing is April 15th (with an automatic extension until October 15th upon request).

 Failure to file FBAR can result in significant penalties, so it’s crucial to disclose all relevant foreign accounts.
-FBAR filing is separate from tax returns.
+FBAR filing is required separately but impacts overall tax compliance, and failure to file can lead to civil and criminal penalties.
 Also, as per the IRS website:

 Under FATCA, certain U.S. taxpayers holding financial assets outside the United States must report those assets to the IRS on Form 8938, Statement of Specified Foreign Financial Assets.